-We stumbled across this gem today.
+We stumbled across this gem.
 Time to pay homage to an extraordinary moment of fustigation.
+Quite simply, the fastest knockout in professional boxing history.

 It’s not often you come across something that flat out makes you stop and say, “wow”.